HeadBeeGuy/alt-activities/README.md

 - Parse user-submitted text more thoroughly for HTML or other hinky stuff
 - Evaluate if the subdomain can be used as the language-switching mechanism
 - Add in functionality to generate activity URLs based on their name (something like /activities/greatest-bingo-game-ever) and make that the default URL for any given activity
+- Add a captcha to user registration and possibly activity submission for accounts that don't have any approved activities

 ---